l0h1nth/Flicker/README.md

 For hackathon evaluation, Flicker includes **Demo Mode** so judges can quickly create a full sample board even if the runtime starts fresh.

-## License

-Hackathon MVP.
-Add a license before public production use.